Kalambur: Festival

 Almost entire peoples of this town celebrate Pongal (festival), and Chithirai Mudhal Naal or Lakcha deepa Thiruvizha.
 On this occasion, people pray to Veera Anjaneyar (Jai Hanuman).
 This is the great festival celebrated every year.
 People also celebrate festive occasion of Arulmigu Sri Drowpathi Amman Temple.
 On the occasion of Bogi Pongal people from the town will do pongal at Temple site and pray to Maari Amman.

+Christmas Festival

+Famous church located at Thiruvalluvar street, Named "GATEWAY OF PRAISE CHURCH",.. where the celebration of Christmas, New Year & Good Friday eves taken place with Holistic healing.
+Ward members & Town leaders participate along with public with grand celebration in each year.